Choose a language

 This webinar will focus on primary packaging, where the drug product will be in direct contact with the container closure system for a substantial period of time before reaching the patients.
-The physico-chemical interactions between the primary packaging components and the drug play a crucial role in the generation and release of subvisible particles.
+The physico-chemical interactions between the primary package components and the drug play a crucial role in the generation and release of subvisible particles.
 These particles could affect the safety and efficacy of the drug product and not meeting global regulatory standards.
-To address these concerns, we would like to present to you the background and tools used for evaluating the release of subvisible particles such as silicone oil droplets.
+To address these concerns, we at Stevanato Group would like to present to you the background and tools used for evaluating the release of subvisible particles such as silicone oil droplets.

 Recommended attendees include those who are: